Reader in Italian Studies

 Rocco Di Dio, Renaissance Studies: 'Marsilio Ficino's Notebooks' (project in the Centre for the Study of the Renaissance; co-supervised with Maude Vanhaelen, Italian/Classics).
 Completed in 2015.

 Giacomo Comiati, Italian: ‘Horace in the Italian Renaissance’ (co-supervised with Simon Gilson, Italian).
 Completed in 2016.
-Presently Research Fellow at the Freie Universität, Berlin.
+Presently Research Fellow at the University of Warwick in an AHRC project on Petrarch commentaries in the Renaissance.

 Martina Piperno, Italian, on Leopardi's classicism and contacts with the thought of Giambattista Vico (co-supervised with Fabio Camilletti, Italian).
 Completed in 2016.
 Presently IAS Fellow at Warwick.